enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 Some additional clarity on the notation:
   - `dw addr` is a double-word (128-bit) aligned address.
-  - `w addr` is a single-word (64-bit) aligned address.
-    - it is possible to store this only in a `DupXor` port because of the tag values chosen below.
   - `0 | 1` is a boolean that a `Dup` port uses to know which (first or second) aux port this is.
   - `index` is an index into a global array $cal(R)$ of references or named nets.
+  - `xor` is a 45-bit value (not a typo#footnote[While this space is typically reserved only for 44-bit values, the 45th bit is actually stored as part of the `tag`.
+This is done by having two possible values be interpreted as a `DupXor` tag, `0b0000` and `0b1000`.
+Notice that the bottom three bits are the same for both of these tags, but the 4th bit can be either one or zero.
+This 4th bit is the 45th bit of the xor value.]) that is used to determine the location of a dup aux port, given that you know the location of the other one already.
-  - `half` is a boolean indicating whether the `dw addr` points to the first or second half of a double-word.
+  - `half` is a boolean indicating whether the `dw addr` points to the first or second half of a double-word#footnote[ We could have also done the same two-tag trick as `DupXor` uses to store a 45-bit address.
+However, `VarAddr` has no label, so this is arguably a better use of the space available.].

-== Nodes
+== Notation

 Ports which make use of their address bits expect a specific structure at that address in the heap.
 We will detail each of those structures now.
-In the memory layouts that follow, we'll use code-script to represent values on the heap (e.g. `fun` or `arg`).
+In the memory layouts that follow, we'll use code-script to represent arbitrary values on the heap (e.g. `fun` or `arg`).
 Math-script is used to represent memory addresses (e.g. $a$ or $x$).

 When displaying these nodes, memory addresses with only a single port next to them are 8-byte aligned addresses, and addresses with two ports are 16-byte aligned.
 For example, consider the diagram